petrakol/blockxpand-icp/README.md

 - **Height-aware LP cache** with weekly eviction keeps DEX lookups fast
-- **Unified pool registry** refreshed nightly from `data/pools.toml` using asynchronous file I/O on native builds (embedded on Wasm builds via the correct relative path) and exported via the `pools_graphql` endpoint; override the path on native builds via `POOLS_FILE`.
+- **Unified pool registry** refreshed nightly from `data/pools.toml` using asynchronous file I/O on native builds (embedded on Wasm builds via the correct relative path) and exported via the `pools_graphql` endpoint.
+A timer schedules a nightly refresh on both targets; override the path on native builds via `POOLS_FILE`.
 For Wasm builds the file is embedded using a compile-time absolute path
 - Optional **reward claiming** via `claim_all_rewards` behind the `claim` feature flag
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency